godfat/rib/README.md

     require 'rib/more/edit'
     Rib.edit

-Rib would open an editor according to $EDITOR (`ENV['EDITOR']`) for you.
+Rib would open an editor according to `$EDITOR` (`ENV['EDITOR']`) for you.
+By default it would pick vim if no `$EDITOR` was set.
 After save and leave the editor, Rib would evaluate what you had input.
 This also works inside an anchor.
 To use it, require either rib/more/edit or rib/more or rib/all.

 ### As a shell framework